 To keep things simple in a small hallway stick to minimal decoration on the walls.
 Keep the decorating in a bright neutral.
 Look out for the best white paint for the light aspect in the space will do the job perfectly.

 Add purely functional and paired back accessories to the walls so as not to distract from the tranquil, clutter-free vibes.

 This white hallway space consists of an on-trend round mirror and a slim shelf for keys, a few knick knacks and a potted plant.

 7. Make a statement with wallpaper

-Enhance a stairways decor in an instant by adding a show-stopping wallpaper design on the most dominant wall.
+Enhance a stairway's decor in an instant by adding a show-stopping wallpaper idea on the most dominant wall.
 That quite often will be either the wall running alongside the stairs or the wall above, depending on the layout of the staircase.
-Choose the wall that will welcome the most impact, ensuring the paper is most-seen and given full attention.
+Choose the wall that will welcome the most impact.
+Remember to ensure the paper is most-seen and given full attention.

-Wallpapering a hallway or landing space requires great care and long ladders to reach the top – a wallpapering job we’d recommend leaving to a professional.
+Wallpapering a hallway or landing space requires great care and long ladders to reach the top.
+This is a wallpapering job we'd recommend leaving to a professional.

 8. Hang a curated feature gallery wall